DM-GY 9103 K

 WHEN: Tuesdays, 2pm – 4.50pm

-WHERE: This course is in person, class meetings will primarily take place at 370 Jay Street on the 3rd floor in room 316C (Ability Project) or outside of campus at partners’ sites, with the exception of a handful of online and blended workshops that might take place on Zoom.
+WHERE: Class meetings will primarily take place at 370 Jay Street on the 3rd floor in room 316C (Ability Project) or nearby campus at partners’ sites.

-WHO: Benedetta Piantella – benedetta.piantella@nyu.edu, Office hours Cal and by appointment (just reach out and we can always find a time!)
+WHO: Benedetta Piantella – benedetta.piantella@nyu.edu, Office hours Cal by appointment (just reach out and I can always find time!)

 YouTube Playlist – Practical Guide To Resilience